 Iceland - Day 9 : Another day

 This morning was similar to all the other ones.
 I woke up not knowing where or who I was.
 Then I stepped out into a landscape that could be directly copied onto a postcard.
 The other hikers were still asleep.
 After I ate and packed everything they started waking up.
 I said goodbye and went on my way.
-In the morning I still walked through the dry hills but later it became more swampy.
+In the morning I still walked through the dry hills but later the landscape became more swampy.
 After 10 km I passed the first car of the day.
-A bit later a second one passed, it was a park ranger that asked where I was going and if I slept in a tent.
+A bit later a second one passed.
+The driver was a park ranger who asked where I was going and if I slept in a tent.
 He was kind but said everything was STILL ok, with a lot of emphasis on still.
-I think he worried that many hikers would walk off the paths and damage the fragile landscape.
+I think he was worried that many hikers would walk off the paths and damage the fragile landscape.
 I just tried to be as kind as possible in case I would meet him again later.
 In the afternoon I had a nice view over the Hofsjökull, the glacier I would be walking around for the next few days.
 Later I passed a lake.

 Distance walked: 27 km